 So there you go!
 7 tips for attracting brand new online students by using your studio website as a recruiting tool.
 Do you have any ideas to add to this list?
 Comment below!

-Need a little help learning how to teach online piano lessons?
+Need a little help learning how to teach effective and engaging online piano lessons?